khudgins/vol-test/README.md

 You can also optionally set the
 `VERSION` or `CLI_VERSION` environment variables for plugin version and CLI version respectively.

+This will recreate the cluster from scratch every time which currently takes a couple of minutes.

 ## Running